5G and Parking

 With pleasure!
 I’m going to divide it up into several key functions in the parking realm that will be impacted by 5G: apps, finding spots, payments, enforcement, and data.

 Apps: This is by far the broadest category.
-Apps will require WiFi connections via a smartphone to assist users with everything from finding a spot, to locating where you parked your car, summoning your self-driving vehicle, getting notifications about expiring parking sessions, to managing parking permits.
+Apps will require WiFi connections via a smartphone to assist users with everything from finding where you parked your car, summoning your self-driving vehicle, getting notifications about expiring parking sessions, managing parking permits, to seamlessly planning any routine errand or trip.
 Apps can also be used to get push-notifications about parking restrictions, pricing, zone restrictions, or other necessary information.

-Payment: Increasingly, we are seeing people become more comfortable with mobile and online payment for parking, where people use virtual wallets or one-off transactions to register their vehicles and pay for a parking session.
+Payment: Increasingly, we are seeing people become more comfortable and confident with mobile and online shopping and payment.
+This has spilled over to parking as well, with people using virtual wallets or one-off transactions to register their vehicles and pay for a parking session.
 Secure WiFi connections are required to load account balances, process credit cards, and maintain up-to-the-second information.
+That means parking can start and stop the millisecond you pull into a stall and payment stops the millisecond you pull out.
+It also means that connections are secure and minimize any data theft.

-Data: Parking sessions collect information about the user, including licence plate, address, as well as geographic information, and a lot more.
-This data can be accessed in real time to change rates, track vehicles of interest, dispatch enforcement, generate reports and more.
+Data: Parking sessions collect a ton of information about the user, including vehicle information, licence plate, address, parking habits and frequency, as well as geographic information about the most popular parking locations, time and dates of highest usage, and a lot more.
+This data can be accessed in real time to change rates, track vehicles of interest, dispatch enforcement, generate on-demand reports and more.
 5G will allow the massive quantity of information collected to be transmitted instantaneously to other vehicles, enforcement officers, dispatch, or other parties.

 Issues facing 5G and vehicles

 Security is a massive risk for cars.
-This first issue is the physical car – new connected devices often let us unlock, remote start, and use features like Bluetooth phone connections.
-However, cars are significantly more vulnerable to hacking and theft as a result of these technologies.
-Electronic signal copying is easy to do and costs less than $30 in hardware to build a remote unlocking device[x].
+This first issue is the physical car – new connected devices often let us unlock, remote start, and use features like Bluetooth phone connections, and a ton more features.
+However, cars a significantly more vulnerable to hacking and theft as a result of these technologies.
+Electronic signal copying is easy to do and costs less than $30 in hardware to build a remote unlocking device[xxxii] (the CBC marketplace episode is great if you have time to watch it).

 Hitting Close to Home

-If, after all this information, you don’t think 5G is a critical advancement in network technologies, consider something closer to home.
-Every single second of every day, 2,643,262 emails are sent and received[xiv].
-And think about being on a call and going through a tunnel – how frustrating is it when you lose the connection?
+If, after skimming all this information, you don’t think 5G is a critical advancement in network technologies, consider something closer to home.
+Every single second of every day, 2,643,262 emails are sent and received[xxxviii].
+How often do you read and write emails?
+When you pull up your phone or computer, and you check your account, would you like emails to be there from that exact moment?
+From a few minutes ago?
+How much latency would be acceptable?
+And what about when you’re on a call and you go under a bridge or through a tunnel – how frustrating is it when you lose the connection?
+What if you’re on an important business call at the time?
 If your messages were in that queue, or you’re on the line with an important contact, how long before you become personally interested in the faster, more reliable connection speed offered by 5G?

 And With That...
 I Leave You This Quote